Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Evaluation</h2>
 <p text-align-last="start">
-As it can be observed,  the best model seems to be KNeighborsClassifier by slight margin over the Logistic Regression.
+As it can be observed,  the best model seems to be  K-Nearest Neighbor by slight margin over the Logistic Regression.
 The precision- recall curve was decided to use, since this type of curve works much better for moderate to large imbalanced data than the ROC-curve.
-This curve (see figure 22) also indicates that the best model is the  KNeighborsClassifier (red line).
+This curve (see figure 22) also indicates that the best model is the   K-Nearest Neighbor (purple line).
 It also did consume less elapsed time than that of Logistic Regression.
 The confusion matrix  as also built as shown on Figure 23.
-It is thought that  decreasing the False  Negatives (FN): the model incorrectly predicts a player most likely will lose  a tournament (100 and 97 in each model),and increasing True Positives (TP):the model correctly predicts a player will likely win a tournament (18 and 21 in each model), i.e. improving the recall score is of paramount importance, since it will help to more correctly assign odd to players for betting purpose for instance.
-Unfortunately, both models performed fairly poor in the Recal score (.153 and .178 for Logistic regression and KNeighborsClassifier respectively).
+It is thought that  decreasing the False  Negatives (FN): the model incorrectly predicts a player most likely will lose  a tournament (100 and 97 in each model),and increasing True Positives (TP):the model correctly predicts a player will likely win a tournament (18 and 21 in each model), i.e. improving recall score is of paramount importance, since it will help to more correctly assign odd to players for betting purpose for instance, o more plainly said, predict in a more confident and robust way who will win a PGA tournament.
+Unfortunately, both models performed fairly poor in the Recal score (.153 and .178 for Logistic regression and  K-Nearest Neighbor respectively).
 </p>

 </br>